Defending arming of Kurds, Merkel calls Islamic State a threat to Europe

 "We are aware of the risks of this support, of course we considered them.
 But we also asked ourselves about the acute risks from ISIS if we do not deliver arms."

-Germany has already shipped humanitarian aid and defensive equipment, such as helmets and body armor, to Iraqi Kurds.
+Germany has already shipped humanitarian aid and defensive equipment, such as helmets and body armour, to Iraqi Kurds.

 On Sunday, the government released a new list which includes 16,000 G3 and G36 assault rifles, 30 Milan anti-tank missile systems, 240 rocket-propelled grenade launchers (RPGs) and 10,000 hand grenades.